Hi - Dave here.

 Happy Friday!

-One of the new functions in Excel is SEQUENCE, which is designed to generate numeric sequences.
+One of the new functions in Excel is SEQUENCE, which is designed to generate

 At first glance, you might wonder how you can use a function like this.
 Sure, you can use SEQUENCE to generate the numbers 1-10, or even 1-100, but what else?